maplibre/maplibre-gl-js/developer-guides/globe.md

 ## Subdivision

-If were were to draw mercator tiles with globe shaders directly, we would end up with a deformed sphere.
+If we were to draw mercator tiles with globe shaders directly, we would end up with a deformed sphere.
 This is due to how polygons and lines are triangulated in MapLibre - the earcut algorithm creates as few triangles as possible, which can sometimes result in huge triangles, for example in the oceans.
-This behavior is desirable in mercator maps, but if we were to project the vertices of such large triangles to globe directly, we would not get curved horizons, lines, etc. The figure below demonstrates how globe would look without subdivision.
+This behavior is desirable in mercator maps, but if we were to project the vertices of such large triangles to globe directly, we would not get curved horizons, lines, etc.
+For this reason, before a tile is finished loading, its geometry (both polygons and lines) is further subdivided.

+The figure below demonstrates how globe would look without subdivision.
 Note the deformed oceans, and the USA-Canada border that is not properly curved.

 ![](assets/no_subdivision.png)

-For this reason, before a tile is finished loading, its geometry (both polygons and lines) is further subdivided.
-This subdivision is handled in `subdividePolygon` and `subdivideVertexLine` functions in `src/render/subdivision.ts`

 It is critical that subdivision is as fast as possible, otherwise it would significantly slow down tile loading.
 Currently the fastest approach seems to be taking the output geometry from `earcut` and subdividing that further.